janoelze/layerfeed/specification-0.1.md

   * ```identifier``` - This identifier field must contain a string that uniquely identifies your Layerfeed file.
 We recommend using [UTI format](http://en.wikipedia.org/wiki/Uniform_Type_Identifier).
   * ```version``` - The version of your Layerfeed.

+#### Goals

+We aim to design Layerfeed in a way that enables individuals to subtitle videos with textual data.
+Current subtite formats lack sophisticated features like in-text hotlinks or providing x and y coordinates to position text on screen.

+#### Outline

 #### Example Layerfeed

 The following snippet shows an example layerfeed containing one layer item.